jake32321/hot-shot-scorecard/README.md

 # hot-shot-scorecard

-A Node.js module for scoring a basketball game of "Hotshot".
+A Node.js/Express.js web API for scoring a basketball game of "Hotshot".

 ## Features
 - Ten-round scoring for a single game of "Hotshot".